Your Partner in Affordable Housing

 Affordable Rental Housing

-Recent planning reforms at both the State and Local Government level have opened possibilities for developers to maximise their investment by including Affordable Rental Housing in new developments.
+Recent planning reforms at both the State and Local Government level have opened up opportunities for developers to maximise their investment by including Affordable Rental Housing in new developments.
 Housing Trust can help you navigate the management of Affordable Rental Housing under these schemes.
+As a federally accredited tier 1 community housing provider, Housing Trust guarantees a quality partnership.
+We've been serving the Illawarra and Shoalhaven communities for over 40 years.

 Tax Incentives